Ketsia-a/blog/README.md

 * License

 #  *Ketsia Iragena*
-### Pitch-App
+### LOHELI
- This is an application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
-The pitches are organized by category.
+ There is no better way to express your ideas and opinions than with a personal blog.This is a personal blogging website where you can create and share your opinions and other users can read and comment on them.

   # Contact information
    Email me at: iraketsia2001@gmail.com